ezpaarse-project/ezpaarse-middlewares/abesid-to-etab/README.md

 abesid-to-etab enrichment middleware needs abes-id.

-You need to add Etablissements.csv here
+You need to find the file Etablissement.csv on Inist Gitlab on Istex repo and put at the folder of this middleware.

 **You must use abesid-to-etab after filter, parser, deduplicator middleware.**